Dion Gowda: Career

-Karting
+Karting (2015–2022)

-Gowda had a mixed karting career, after starting in the sport at the age of 8.
+Gowda had a mixed karting career, after starting in the sport at the age of eight.
 He started karting in Europe in 2018, where he finished 37th in the WSK Final Cup, in the 60 Mini category.
-He continued in the category for 2019, where he finished 7th in the South Garda Winter Cup.
+He continued in the category for 2019, where he finished seventh in the South Garda Winter Cup.
 Later in the year, Gowda stepped up to the OKJ category, in which he would compete in for 2020.
 His best result over the course of 2020 was an eighth place in the WSK Champions Cup at the start of the year.
-Gowda remained in the category for 2021, as well as taking part in the Karting Academy Trophy, where he finished a career-high 5th in the standings, after taking his first podium at the event in Wackersdorf.
+Gowda remained in the category for 2021, as well as taking part in the Karting Academy Trophy, where he finished a career-high fifth in the standings, after taking his first podium at the event in Wackersdorf.
 For 2022, Gowda stepped up to OK karting, where he struggled and only managed to take a best result of 29th place in the championship, achieved in the WSK Super Master Series.

-Formula 4 UAE Championship
+Formula 4 (2023–2024)

 2023

 Gowda was announced to be moving to cars for the 2023 season, by joining the grid for the 2023 Formula 4 UAE Championship.
-Gowda had a tough season driving for Carlin, but he showed promise by finishing in the points on two occasions and ending the season in 25th in the standings.
+He had a tough season driving for Carlin, but he showed promise by finishing in the points on two occasions and ending the season in 25th in the standings.